Las Vegas Convention News

 More than one in 10 visitors to Las Vegas now comes here for a convention.
 From small meetings to January's massive Consumer Electronics Show, these gatherings are big business.

-That's why the Las Vegas Convention and Visitors Authority is attempting to finalize a plan to spend $2.3 billion to build a new convention center on the site of the old Riviera Hotel & Casino.
-If the deal goes through, the project will bring even more space to the north end of the Las Vegas Strip.
+That's why the Las Vegas Convention and Visitors Authority has spent $2.3 billion to build a new convention center on the site of the old Riviera Hotel & Casino.
+The project will bring even more space to the north end of the Las Vegas Strip.
 The Riviera site is a block north of Wynn Las Vegas and across from the new Resorts World Las Vegas.

-Not only are these plans an indication of how much Las Vegas has moved toward non-gaming sources of revenue, the convention center would further pull visitors toward the north end of The Strip.
+Not only are these Convention Facility Expansions an indication of how much Las Vegas has moved toward non-gaming sources of revenue, the Convention Center would further pull visitors toward the north end of The Strip.
 Sands Expo and Convention Center at The Venetian is already a major draw for the Strip.

 According to Successful Meetings, the LVCVA was named one of the best CVBs in the country for having “excelled in professionalism and dedication in their service to meeting professionals.”
 Successful Meetings readers made selections based on professionalism of staff, support on hotel and site inspections, assistance with ground transportation planning, guidance on local attractions and liaison relationships with local vendors and services.